r-fameli/ccv_automation/README.md

 # ccv_automation

-An automation script created using Python and Selenium for automating ticket creation
+An automation script created using Python and Selenium for automating account creation

 ## Required Installations
 Requires Selenium for Python.
 This can usually be installed by `python -m pip install selenium`.